Shivanikinagi/Flux/docs/ROADMAP.md

-# ChatterPay Development Roadmap
+# Flux Development Roadmap

 ## 🎯 Project Overview
-ChatterPay is a WhatsApp-based cryptocurrency payment system built on Movement Network, enabling users to send and receive MOVE tokens using phone numbers instead of complex blockchain addresses.
+Flux is a WhatsApp-based cryptocurrency payment system built on Movement Network, enabling users to send and receive MOVE tokens using phone numbers instead of complex blockchain addresses.

 ---